 The CDC notes that the decision to test for SARS-CoV-2 should be based on clinical judgment.
 Most patients with confirmed COVID-19 have fever (subjective or confirmed) and/or symptoms of acute respiratory illness (e.g., cough, dyspnea).
 3. In areas where testing capacity is limited, public health officials can guide prioritization of testing.
 The CDC suggests prioritizing testing to include hospitalized patients for infection control decisions, symptomatic individuals who have a higher risk of poor outcomes (e.g., age ≥65 years, chronic medical condition, immunocompromising conditions), and those with high exposure risk (e.g., recent travel to specific locations, contact with patients with COVID-19, or a health care worker).

-Patient sampling- Reverse Transcriptase Polymerase chain reaction (RT-PCR) is the only test being used to confirm cases of COVID-19 infection.
+Patient sampling- Several tests are currently available to test a patient for infection with this virus.
+Reverse Transcriptase Polymerase chain reaction (RT-PCR) tests and viral antigen tests are used to confirm cases of COVID-19 infection.
 Culture for the virus is not recommended.
 RT-PCR should be performed as soon as possible once a person has been prioritized for testing.
 The specimens used for testing are taken from the respiratory tract according to the patient’s clinical state:

 Other laboratory tests- In patients with COVID-19, the white blood cell count can vary.
 Leukopenia, leukocytosis, and lymphopenia have all been reported.
 Lymphopenia appears most common.
 Elevated lactate dehydrogenase and ferritin levels are common, and elevated aminotransferase levels have also been described.
 High D-dimer levels and more severe lymphopenia have been associated with mortality.